janlucasdeinhard/pyfiles/12_PROJECT_NLP/LanguageProcessing.md

   Used for pretrained model tests, for integration with other projects.
 Currently only BERT.
 * Tweet Bot
   Goal of this project is to construct a bot which can synthesize Tweets which sound plausible.
 This is a downgraded version of building a machine to pass the Turing test.
+* Book Ingest
+Goal of this project is to pull a digitized book asset in the form of a png or jpeg, and extract the text into txt files.